Book Collecting Guides

 The Science Fiction Hall of Fame inducted Frank Herbert in 2006.

-Frank Herbert – First Edition Identification Guide
+Frank Herbert – First Editions Identification Guide

 Note: This list only includes works published prior to 1984.